Are you fed up with noise pollution entering your home and disrupting your life? If so, you are not alone.

 The original plasterboard is removed and the void filled with an acoustic Rockwool.

-Soundproofing plasterboard is then secured in place with a plaster finish.
+Soundproofing plasterboard, which is very dense, is then secured in place with a plaster finish.

 Airborne sound reduction: 5-10db